spacetelescope/jwst/docs/jwst/associations/level2_asn_technical.rst

 -----------------

 All stage 2 associations have the following structure.
-The structure is defined and enforced by the stage 2 schema
+The structure is defined and enforced by the stage 2 schema.

   * :ref:`Informational Meta Keywords<asn-level2-meta-keywords>`
   * List of :ref:`products<asn-level2-products>`, each consisting of